Trending...

 All proceeds benefit the Ryan Hood Memorial Scholarship Fund

-Pickens, South Carolina – Local author and historian Charles Hood has announced the release of his newest book, a detailed look at the people, places, and events that shaped the community of Pickens.
+PICKENS, S.C. - SCaroNews -- Local author and historian Charles Hood has announced the release of his newest book, a detailed look at the people, places, and events that shaped the community of Pickens.
 In keeping with his longstanding commitment to preserving local heritage and supporting young musicians, 100 percent of book proceeds will benefit the Ryan Hood Memorial Scholarship Fund, offered through the Young Appalachian Musicians program administered by Preserving Our Southern Appalachian Music, Inc., a 501(c)(3) nonprofit.

 The scholarship was established in memory of Ryan Hood, the late son of Charles and his wife, to ensure that young people have the opportunity to learn, play, and carry forward the region's musical traditions.